CTG Africa

 A Once-in-a-Generation Opportunity

-Capital Trust Group's proposal to serve as exclusive primary dealer for tokenized African sovereign debt represents a historic opportunity to modernize African capital markets infrastructure, reduce borrowing costs, and align financial innovation with the China-Africa zero-tariff trade expansion effective May 1, 2026.
+CTG Africa's proposal to serve as exclusive primary dealer for tokenized African sovereign debt represents a historic opportunity to modernize African capital markets infrastructure, reduce borrowing costs, and align financial innovation with the China-Africa zero-tariff trade expansion effective May 1, 2026.

 ✓ Proven Technology